 The U.S. Department of Justice ("DOJ") and U.S. Securities and Exchange Commission ("SEC") investigated Shell and two of its subsidiaries for alleged U.S. Foreign Corrupt Practices Act ("FCPA") violations in connection with their use of Panalpina for logistics and freight forwarding services in Nigeria.
 On November 4, 2010, a criminal information was filed charging SNEPCO with conspiring to violate the FCPA's anti-bribery and books and records provisions, and with aiding and abetting a violation of the books and records provisions.
 The charges relate to SNEPCO payment of approximately USD 2 million to its subcontractors, knowing that some or all of the money would be paid as bribes to Nigerian customs officials by Panalpina in order to import materials and equipment into the country.

 Separately, the concession for offshore oil block OPL 245, which industry sources have said could contain up to 9.23 billion barrels of crude, was awarded to Eni SpA and Royal Dutch Shell by the Nigerian government in 2011 for USD 1.3 billion.
-The companies allegedly gave USD 801 million to the former Nigerian oil minister Dan Etete and a company he owns.
-Emails published by Global Witness indicate that executives at Shell were informed that part of the payment would go to then-President Goodluck Jonathan, as well as others in Nigeria.
+The companies allegedly gave USD 801 million to the former Nigerian oil minister Dan Etete and a company he owns, Malabu.
+Emails published by Global Witness indicate that executives at Shell were informed and had reason to believe or know that part of the payment would go to then-President Goodluck Jonathan, as well as others in Nigeria, as bribes.
+President Goodluck Jonathan allegedly received between USD 200 million and USD 500 million.
 Emails also indicate that Shell was aware that the payment would go to Dan Etete.
 In a phone call recorded in 2016, Shell's CEO Ben van Beurden and then-CFO Simon Henry expressed concern that the deal violated the FCPA.

 In February 2016, Dutch police raided Shell's office in The Hague.
 The Dutch Public Prosecutor is conducting a joint investigation with Italian authorities into Shell's purchase of the offshore concession in Nigeria.